 What Will You Study

-Lancaster’s English Literature and Linguistics degree is taught by the English Literature Department, which ranks highly across teaching, research and student surveys, and the Department of Linguistics and English Language, ranked third in the Complete University Guide 2014
+Lancaster’s English Literature and Linguistics degree is taught by the English Literature Department, which ranks highly across teaching, research and student surveys, and the Department of Linguistics and English Language, ranked fourth in the Complete University Guide 2016.

 Your degree offers fascinating insights into a broad range of literature alongside an in-depth study of the language used to write them.
 You’ll gain a deeper appreciation and understanding of a wide range of texts through a careful study of the sound, grammar and meaning systems of different languages.